KFBI1706/scriptyard/shodan-scraper/README.md

 Enter Shodan scraper!
 A simple tool where my goal is to create easy to use functions and protocol handlers to interact with the hosts I'm investigating.
 It will mostly be information gathering, but I'm hoping that the functions could be usefull in other bigger projects I'm writing as well as for the reconnaissance part of the security research, where I'm exploring all of the data on Shodan.

+- [ ] Implement a concept of projects, where almost everything that's not a simple search query has to use a project
-- [ ] Pull down all host information based on search
+- [x] Ability to search based on query
 - [ ] Proxy support